newtoallofthis123/aoc_rust/README.md

 I do not recommend you copy the exact answer, since it is different for everyone.
 But if you want to run it, you can do so by first cd'ing into the directory of the day you want to run, and then running `cargo run --bin part1` or `cargo run --bin part2` depending on which part you want to run.

+## Honesty

+The whole point of Advent of Code is to learn and get better at programming.
+So I will be honest about my progress and how I did it.
+If I did use a reference or copied the answer, I will say so.
+There is no point in lying about it.

 ## Progress

 - [x] Day 1